Conservation Assistance to California Farmers & Ranchers

 Step 2: Consider Funding Opportunities Available

-There is $25 million available to help farmers and ranchers pay for many of these practices through the Environmental Quality Incentives Program (EQIP).
+This funding is available to help farmers and ranchers pay for many of these practices through the Environmental Quality Incentives Program (EQIP).
 Reimbursement rates typically cover about half the cost of the practice.
-Additionally $5 million will be made available for erosion control through the Emergency Watershed Protection (EWP) Program.
+Additionally $3 million will be made available for erosion control through the Emergency Watershed Protection (EWP) Program.

 Program Description & Related Documents